NMAI-lab/saviRoomba/README.md

 # saviRoomba

+This is a prototype demo of a mail delivery system using an iRobot create (Roomba), with line following and position detection with QR codes on the ground, visible by an external camera.
+This prototype has been published in AREA2020 (https://area2020.github.io/) and is planned to be published in JSAN (https://www.mdpi.com/journal/jsan/special_issues/REA).

 This project connects an iRobot Create 2 to a BDI reasoner usign the savi_ros_bdi package, available at https://github.com/NMAI-lab/savi_ros_bdi, and the create_autonomy package, available at https://github.com/AutonomyLab/create_autonomy.
 Both of those packages are required dependencies for this project to work.

 This project was based off of the savi_ros_demo example project, available at https://github.com/NMAI-lab/savi_ros_demo.